Cordo-van-Saviour/staff-scheduler/README.md

 #### Query injection prevention
 We are setting up a query injection vulnerabilities prevention by always using [Sequelize](https://sequelize.org/)

-#### TODO: Moment
-[Moment.js](https://www.npmjs.com/package/moment) is a legacy project, now in maintenance mode.
-Even though there are (possibly) better alternatives such as [luxon](https://www.npmjs.com/package/luxon) or [day.js](https://www.npmjs.com/package/dayjs), we chose to use moment since it is the most widely used and most well known library.
-We should talk about migrating away.

-#### TODO: bcrypt
-This project uses `bcryptjs` at this moment which is slower than `bcrypt`.
-We had issues on M1 Macs during the development with `bcrypt` so we didn't want to waste time solving it but in future iterations `bcryptjs` should be changed.

-#### TODO: Secret management system
+### Potential improvements
+- *Add more tests*
+  - Code coverage should be a lot better but since there is not a lot of business logic, a decision was made to not write unitt tests for the functions that only call libraries like Sequelize or Jsonwebtoken.
+Integration tests are fine
+- *Secret Management System*
-We should set up something like [HashiCorp Vault](https://www.vaultproject.io/) as an alternative to existing secret store.
+  - We should set up something like [HashiCorp Vault](https://www.vaultproject.io/) as an alternative to existing secret store.

-#### TODO: Add SSL
+- *Add SSL*
-Self-explanatory
+  - Self-explanatory

-#### TODO: Add Snyk or another automated vulnerability scanner
+- *Automated vulnerability scanner*
-We should continually scan for vulnerabilities in this project using [Snyk](https://snyk.io/) or [Github](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors).
+  - We should continually scan for vulnerabilities in this project using [Snyk](https://snyk.io/) or [Github](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors).
 As of right now, per `npm audit`, we have zero known vulnerabilities.
+- *CI / CD*
+- ...

-## Logging practices
+### Logging practices

-#### Your application code should not handle log routing
+> Your application code should not handle log routing

 Essentially we're not defining separate transports in-app for development and production.
 This isn't an application concern, but application that has separation of concerns done right should handle this on infrastructure level.